RAMP: An Option for Veterans

 How does RAMP work?

 If you opt into RAMP, you have to select one of two “lanes” (1) Higher-Level Review or (2) Supplemental Claim.
 On the Higher-Level Review track, a higher-ranking VA employee (effectively a Decision Review Officer) will review your case and render a new decision.
 This decision will either overturn or uphold the previous decision.
 No new evidence may be introduced; the VA will make their decision based on their own de novo review of the record.
-You do however have the option for a one-time informal telephone conference with the next decision-maker.
+However, you have the option for a one-time informal telephone conference with the next decision-maker.

 On the Supplemental Claim track, you may submit additional evidence in support of your claim.
 The new evidence will be reviewed by the same level of VA employee who rendered the initial decision.
 You may select to have a hearing before the VA to discuss your case.